sailfishos-sony-tama/main/README.md

 OTA updates are supported via command line, as described below.
 - Backup of Sailfish OS user files to a sdcard or to another device is strongly encouraged before updating Sailfish OS.
 - Updates are tested by making updates between consecutive versions of Sailfish.
 Before skipping versions, check at [TJC](https://together.jolla.com) whether it is recommended.
+In addition, read the [release notes](https://github.com/sailfishos-sony-tama/main/releases) for the versions that you plan to skip.
 - Enable ability to change to root in Settings/Developer tools:
   - Enable 'Developer tools'
   - Set the password